DTJF/libpruio/src/doc/_4_examples.md

   src/c_examples/stepper.c

+  src/python/stepper.py

 # Grafic # {#SecExaGrafic}

-The examples in this section produce grafic output.
-The source code is available only in FreeBASIC syntax (folder src/examples), since C has no support for native grafics.
+The examples in this section all produce grafic output.
+The source code is available only in FreeBASIC syntax (folder `src/examples`).

 ## pwm_adc ## {#sSecExaPwmAdc}